Page Speed on SEO

 2. Search Engine Rankings

-Google has made it clear that page speed is a ranking factor in its search algorithms.
-In 2021, Google introduced Core Web Vitals as part of its page experience signals, which includes metrics specifically related to speed, responsiveness, and visual stability.
-Websites that meet or exceed these benchmarks are more likely to rank higher in search results, gaining increased visibility and potential traffic.
+Google has clearly stated that page speed is a ranking factor in their search algorithms.
+Google started introducing Core Web Vitals in 2021 under the page experience signals which comprises metrics particularly related to speed, responsiveness, and visual stability.
+Web sites that meet or beat those benchmarks are likely to rank higher in search results and thus increase their chances of getting more visibility as well as potential traffic.

 3. Mobile Optimization